Sunday, October 30, 2022

 · Has the James Webb space telescope discovered the edge of the universe yet?
 No?
 It never will.
 But it has discovered galaxies that are too old for the present Big Bang theory to be true.
 Back to the drawing board.

-* Great union supporter Biden will not tell rail unions to institute a simple thing like sick time.
+* Great union supporter Biden will not tell rail companies to institute a simple thing like sick time.
 In 1982 Reagan stopped a rail strike after 2 days.
 What will Biden do if they do go on strike?
 What do you think.

 The Cultural Marxist (Thanks and a tip of the HatiLo Hat to Jeffrey St. Clair)